ShayneP/sixpool/README.md

 ## Sixpool

 Sixpool is a basic, easy to use solution for creating and managing a threadpool in Ruby.
-It uses Starcraft terminology.
-It's useful for avoiding head of line blocking of big HTTP requests or API calls, but for quick operations you're better off not using a managed thread pool, and just letting Ruby do it's own thing.
+It's useful for avoiding head of line blocking of big HTTP requests or API calls in scripts or small apps, but for quick operations you're better off not using a managed thread pool, and just letting Ruby do it's own thing.

 ### Example usage